2i2c-org/team-compass/administration/invoices.md

    These are both organizational accounts to track the invoices and ensure visibility across the organization.
    `admin@2i2c.org` is a [shared Google Group](#workspace:admin) that any 2i2c team member can join.
 5. **CS&S confirms your invoice was received**.
    Once your invoice is received, you'll get an automated email from Ramp.
-Once in Ramp, invoices are typically reviewed and approved weekly, on Thursdays.
+Once in Ramp, invoices are typically reviewed and approved weekly, on Thursdays (see [](#finance:managing-ramp)).
 6. **Do not hesitate to ask about the status of your invoice**.
    The above steps should be all you need to do, but do not hesitate to reach out again if things seem to be going slow.